 Management of the Pain

-If your veterinarian diagnoses your cat with DJD, there are excellent treatments for this condition, so do not delay in contacting your veterinarian if you notice any possible signs.
+If your veterinarian diagnoses your cat with DJD, there are excellent treatments for this condition.
+So don’t delay and contact your veterinarian if you notice any possible signs.

-Please remember to NEVER give your cat any medication without direction from your veterinarian, including over-the-counter drugs such as ibuprofen (i.e. Advil or Motrin), acetaminophen (i.e. Tylenol), or aspirin.
+Please remember to NEVER give your cat any medication without direction from your veterinarian,.
+This includes over-the-counter drugs such as ibuprofen (i.e. Advil or Motrin), acetaminophen (i.e. Tylenol), or aspirin.
 Many of these drugs can be deadly to cats.

 - Once a diagnosis is made, your veterinarian will help you develop a treatment plan for your cat.